The Finale (Everybody Loves Raymond)

-"The Finale" is the 210th episode of the CBS sitcom Everybody Loves Raymond.
-It is episode sixteen of season nine, and the final episode of the series.
-It originally aired on May 16, 2005, and was preceded by an hour-long special looking back on the whole series.
+"The Finale" is the series finale of the American television sitcom Everybody Loves Raymond.
+The sixteenth episode of the ninth season, and the 210th episode of the series overall; it originally aired on CBS on May 16, 2005, and was preceded by an hour-long special looking back on the whole series.

 Synopsis

-The episode starts with Ray walking into the kitchen having just seen his doctor.
-He tells Debra that the doctor told him his adenoids have to come out.
+Ray tells Debra that the doctor told him his adenoids have to come out.
 Debra tells him that it's a routine procedure and Ray is appalled at Debra's lack of concern for his well-being.
-Marie worriedly comes rushing in and hugs Ray, saying the doctors are "trying to take a piece of my Raymond away."
-Ray gives Debra a hard time over the course of the next week, fretting about his upcoming surgery and asking questions such as "What if the nurses' top button is undone and the doctor gets distracted?"
-On the day of the operation, Ray goes into surgery and Debra, Robert, Amy, Frank and Marie wait in the waiting room.
-Robert laments how the whole world has to stop because Ray is having a routine procedure, and states that the only reason he is there is because Marie dragged him there since he is the same blood type as Raymond.
-The family tells jokes to lighten the mood, of which Marie disapproves; she says that she needs to go to the bathroom and when she returns everyone should have a sign of concern.

-A few moments after Marie leaves, a nurse enters the waiting room and asks for Debra.
-Debra asks how the procedure went and the nurse, after asking whether Ray had any medical conditions that he did not disclose, states that they are having trouble bringing Ray out of the anesthesia.
-Debra starts to cry and the rest of the family (minus Marie who is in the bathroom) comes over.
-Debra tells them what the nurse said and everyone begins to panic.
-Robert attempts to rush to the operating table, telling the nurse that he and Ray are the same blood type and that he can wake his brother up.
-Just before he walks through the door, the doctor emerges and says that everything is fine and that it occasionally happens due to hypertension.
+Ray gives Debra a hard time over the course of the next week, fretting about his upcoming surgery.
+On the day of the operation, Ray goes into surgery as the family waits in the waiting room.
+A few moments after Marie leaves to go to the bathroom, a nurse enters the waiting room and tells Debra that they are having trouble bringing Ray out of the anesthesia, causing everyone (minus Marie) to panic.
+Just before Robert walks through the door, the doctor emerges and says that Ray is awake and that it occasionally happens due to hypertension.
 Everyone is relieved and agrees that they can't tell Ray or Marie about what happened.